yurimarca/build-ml-pipeline-for-short-term-rental-prices/README.md

 ```

-- In the `run.py` file, sample data is filtered according to the defined price range (hydra config) and valid NYC locations.
+- In the `run.py` file, sample data is filtered according to the defined price range (hydra config).
 Also, duplicated rows are removed.
 - Results show there are many NaN cells still present in the dataset, as we noticed during EDA.
 This highlights the need to handle NaNs in the inference pipeline that should be used for training and inference.

 ```bash